NielsNL1/edgepoints/README.md

 i am not in any way responsible for what people do with this.

-over engineerd but it works
+over engineered but it works